zezl7/esd-2024-kubernetes/workshop/3_Database_Configurations/README.md

     - change the app labels' values to another string to group the pods by,
     - change the name of the deployment,
     - change the `replicas` to 1, since databases require a `StatefulSet` in K8s, not a deployment.
+4. To add the `Service` configuration, create a separate yaml unit separated by `---` at the bottom of the [`database.yaml`](https://github.com/zezl7/esd-2024-kubernetes/blob/main/workshop/3_Create_Configurations/database.yaml) file.
+There,
+    - copy & paste the first service example from the [K8s documentation](https://kubernetes.io/docs/concepts/services-networking/service/),
+    - change the name of the service to the previoulsy set `database-url` in the `configMap`,
+    - change the app selector's value to the previously set app label value,
+    - change the `targetPort` and `port` to the `containerPort`'s value (this is where the forwarding of the request should happen).

 Congrats!
-You have created the configuration files and are one step closer to deploying the web app on the K8s cluster.
+You have configured the database application and are one step closer to deploying the web app on the K8s cluster...
+Buut not quite yet. 💆 The web app needs configuring as well.